 The consolidated financial statements of the Company have been prepared in accordance with U.S. generally accepted accounting principles ("GAAP") and pursuant to the requirements for reporting on Form 10-Q and Article 6 or 10 of Regulation S-X. In the opinion of management, the consolidated financial statements reflect all adjustments and reclassifications that are necessary for the fair presentation of financial results as of and for the periods presented.
 All intercompany balances and transactions have been eliminated.
-Certain prior period amounts have been reclassified to conform to the current period presentation.
 The current period's results of operations are not necessarily indicative of results that ultimately may be achieved for the year.
 Therefore, the unaudited financial statements and notes should be read in conjunction with the audited financial statements and notes thereto for the year ended December 31, 2013.